-Look for our comprehensive guide to help you with the financial impact of caregiving, coming out in July.
-The guide will cover key topics important for both you and your parents as they become more dependent on you.
-We will look at transitioning family leadership, how to speak with your parents about their wishes for their finances and day-to-day lives, making sure your parents’ finances are in order, and other essential topics.
+We have prepared a comprehensive guide to help you with the financial impact of caregiving.
+The guide covers key topics important for both you and your parents as they become more dependent on you.
+We look at transitioning family leadership, how to speak with your parents about their wishes for their finances and day-to-day lives, making sure your parents’ finances are in order, and other essential topics.

 If you have any questions about taking on the responsibility of managing your parents’ finances as they age, please contact any of our advisors.

 Caring for an Aging Parent